Refugees, asylum seekers, trafficking survivors and people with discretionary leave and humanitarian protection

 If you apply for housing or housing benefits you will be asked for:

-What are a refugee's rights to housing and benefits?
+What are your rights to housing and benefits?

 You have the right to get free advice and information from your local council (or an organisation they have commissioned to provide it) to help you if you are homeless or if you are threatened with homelessness.
 The council should assess the support you need to avoid being homeless and also provide the support, which should take account of your needs and the needs of others in your household.